Pseudorandom Knowledge

 SQL Server on Debian

 Not only have Microsoft made .NET available for Linux, they also ported SQL Server.
-This time, I want to install Microsoft SQL Server 2017 on Debian 9 (stretch).
+This time, I want to install Microsoft SQL Server 2022 on Debian 12 (bookworm).

 Install SQL Server

 Unfortunately, Microsoft has not made a SQL Server package for Debian.
-But they have made one for Ubuntu, and Ubuntu 16.04 (Xenial Xerus) is close enough to Debian 9 (stretch) to make this work.
+But they have made one for Ubuntu, and Ubuntu 22.04 (Jammy Jellyfish) is close enough to Debian 12 (bookworm) to make this work.

 Add the package feed by creating the following file: